chikenzy/chima-skilharvest-project/README.md

 ## 	Data cleaning and preparation
-Processes involved pivoting, different Excel functions In the initial phase of the data cleaning and preparation, the following action is performed
+Processes involved pivoting, different Excel functions In the initial phase of the data cleaning and preparation, the following action is performed;
 1. Data loading and inspection
 2. Handling missing variables
 3. Data cleaning and formatting

+4.	## 	Data tools used
+5. MS Excel, (download here (https://www.microsoft.com)
+Microsoft Power Bi
+Google sheet
+Google software
+-	These are the major tools used for the analyses
+-	Helps to pivot and analyse data